 Banner1600MAKonEND.jpg

-I visited Bhola Nath Mishra, a warm and cheerful sarangi player, several times at his quarters in Lucknow in April 1994.
+I visited Bholanath Mishra, a warm and cheerful sarangi player, several times at his quarters in Lucknow in April 1994.
 He was, at the time, the most interesting sarangi player in Lucknow from a combined musical and humanistic perspective.
 He played and sang several rags and talked extensively about music and life.
-He had an extensive knowledge of thumri, dadra, kajri, chaiti, the semi-classical song forms of purab ang music, and a highly developed propensity to savour the notes and phrases which he played.
+He had an profound knowledge of thumri, dadra, kajri, chaiti, the semi-classical song forms of purab ang music, and a highly developed propensity to savour the notes and phrases which he played.
 He taught me several songs in the course of my stay in Lucknow.
 He was able and more than willing to sit and play and sing for hours on end, drinking up my appreciation and comradie.

-Bhola Nath Mishra learnt from his grandfather Sathyanarayan Mishra as his father passed away when he was a toddler.
+Bholanath Mishra learnt from his grandfather Sathyanarayan Mishra as his father passed away when he was a toddler.
 Sathyanarayan Mishra was an outstanding Banaras sarangi player.

 The first piece was rag Jaunpuri:

-Followed by Todi including vocal renditions of the famous bandishes "Allah Jane" and "Langara Kankariya Jina Maro":
+Followed by rag Todi including vocal renditions of the famous bandishes "Allah Jane" and "Langara Kankariya Jina Maro":

-Then Bhola Nath Mishra played the afternoon rag Multani and sang a couple of bandishes in Multani.
+Then Bholanath Mishra played the afternoon rag Multani and sang a couple of bandishes in Multani.

 May 2024: I am now finally uploading some more gems of Bholanathji from April 13th, 1997 Firstly some discussion: